Even the very best executive resume is not enough, if it isn’t used with executive job search best practices . . .

-No wonder his job search is stuck in neutral.
+No wonder their job search is stuck in neutral.

-He’s spending 100% of his time (or close to it) on a method that yields only an estimated 5% or so success rate in landing a job.
+They’re spending 100% of their time (or close to it) on a method that yields only an estimated 5-10% success rate in landing a job.

-To get anywhere, he’ll need to create a job search strategy that relies minimally on using job boards.
-He needs to devote most of his efforts to methods that yield the best results.
+To get anywhere, they’ll need to create a job search strategy that relies minimally on using job boards.
+They need to devote most of their efforts to methods that yield the best results.

-Work on circumventing the gatekeepers (for as long as possible) and connecting directly with key hiring decision makers where they hang out online and offline.
+Work on circumventing the gatekeepers (for as long as possible).
+Connect directly with key hiring decision makers where they hang out online and offline.

-Turn back to the company and industry research you did to determine how to align your value-add with your target companies’ needs in your resume.
+Turn back to the company and industry research you did.
+Determine how to align your value-add with your target companies’ needs in your resume.

-- Identify key decision makers and employees at your target companies (LinkedIn Company profiles and each company’s website will help).
+- Identify key decision makers and employees at your target companies.
+LinkedIn (company) Pages and each company’s website will help.

 - Look at all your contacts to see if anyone has a connection to your target companies.

 - Ask for introductions to those key decision makers.

 - Leverage LinkedIn to network towards making first degree connections with those key hiring decision makers.

-- Embrace the social media platforms heavily used by recruiters and hiring professionals – Twitter, Facebook, etc.
+- Embrace the other social media platforms heavily used by recruiters and hiring professionals – Twitter, Facebook, etc.

 - Cultivate relationships with several recruiters specializing in your niche.

-- Set up Google Alerts to be notified when relevant industry and company news is posted online.
+- Let Google Alerts notify you when relevant industry and company news is posted online.

 2. Build a diverse, vibrant online presence.

 Support your personal brand and good-fit candidacy, and make yourself easy to find online.
 Provide social proof that corroborates the claims you’ve made in your resume and other personal marketing materials.

 - Make sure your LinkedIn profile reinforces your brand and contains the right keywords, in the right places, to help you get found.

 - Post regularly to your social media accounts – Twitter, Facebook, etc.